Taabeer/Memory-Game/README.md

   - Levenshtein_distance: Computes the Levenshtein distance between two strings.
   - main: Main method to run the script game.

-### Typo Algorithm: Levenshtein Distance

-The Levenshtein distance algorithm calculates the minimum number of single-character edits (insertions, deletions, or substitutions) required to change one word into another.
-It measures the similarity between two strings by counting the minimum number of operations needed to transform one string into the other.
-The `Levenshtein_distance` method in the Scriptgame calculates the distance between the user-entered line and the correct line, allowing for tolerant feedback on minor typos.

 ### How to Use